elastic/apm-integration-testing/README.md

 For example, [the nodejs matrix](https://apm-ci.elastic.co/view/All/job/elastic+apm-integration-testing+main+multijob-nodejs-agent-versions/) is defined in [nodejs.yml](https://github.com/elastic/apm-integration-testing/blob/main/tests/versions/nodejs.yml).

-When those tests run, `scripts/ci/versions_nodejs.sh` is invoked with the product of those files, eg `scripts/ci/versions_nodejs.sh 'github;master' '6.3'`.
+When those tests run, `scripts/ci/versions_nodejs.sh` is invoked with the product of those files, eg `scripts/ci/versions_nodejs.sh 'github;main' '6.3'`.

 The Elastic Stack version argument accepts an optional list of semi-colon separated arguments that will be passed to `scripts/compose.py` when building the test stack.